evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 ## Climate system

 There is one climate system available.
-The 3-zone climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+The 3-zone climate system supports different temperatures in three zones for the driver, passenger and backseat.

 ## Comfort